 Whether you’re completely new to computers or want to brush up your existing IT skills, we’re sure to have a course that suits you.
+Our Learning Centres are professional adult learning environments located in the Kettering and Corby town centres.

 You will also have the opportunity to complete one or more units in: